Bahía Blanca: History

+In March 2025, Bahía Blanca and neighboring towns were flooded by a 12-hour long rain.
+The estimated precipitation was 290 mm, being the most devastating rainfall in Argentina since 1975 and over half of the average annual precipitation in the city of 584 mm.
+The flood, preceded by unusually high humidity stretching across the north of the Patagonia region and the north of Argentina, left at least 16 deaths and hundreds of disappearances.
+The disaster prompted a national humanitarian effort; non-perishable food, hygiene elements, and cleaning supplies have been donated from across Argentina.
+President Javier Milei cancelled a trip to Chile, and the national government collaborated with Axel Kicillof, the governor of Buenos Aires Province and usually a political rival, due to the flooding.
+The Chilean government expressed its solidarity towards the victims, as did Volodymyr Zelenskyy, the president of Ukraine, during a phone call with President Milei.
+Elon Musk also announced that Starlink would offer free Internet services to Bahía Blanca residents for 30 days.

 Governance

-The municipal government of Bahia Blanca Partido encompasses the mayor, in charge of the executive branch, the city council, and the local legislation, approval and audit of the municipal budget, and a local Judiciary System, in charge of administering justice on behalf of the city regarding all the aspects of municipal legislation.
+The municipal government of Bahia Blanca includes the mayor, in charge of the executive branch, the city council, and the local legislation, approval and audit of the municipal budget, and a local Judiciary System, in charge of administering justice on behalf of the city regarding all the aspects of municipal legislation.
 The mayor and the members of the council are elected by direct vote, while the municipal judges are appointed.
 The mayor appoints the members of his cabinet of Secretaries who can be summoned by the council to whom they are mainly accountable.

 A local political crisis in March 2006 resulted in the mayor's request for leave, which was granted by the city council on 27 March 2006.
-The mayor was indicted, and the case continued in the local judiciary.
-The president of the city council then took over as interim mayor.
+The mayor, Rodolfo Lopes, was indicted, and the case continued in the local judiciary.
+The president of the city council, Christian Breitenstein, then took over as interim mayor.
 However, on 24 August 2006, the city council decided, for the first time in the history of the city, to unseat the elected mayor.
 With the approval of the supreme court of the Buenos Aires Province, the interim mayor and former president of the city council was appointed to complete his predecessor's term.